SysMo/SmoWeb/ThermoFluids/templates/markup/reStructuredText/FlowResistance.rst

    Moody chart

-In the laminar region the friction factor depends solely on the Reynolds number:
+In the laminar region the friction factor depends only on the Reynolds number:

 .. math::
    \zeta = \frac{64}{Re}